PaYS PARTNER RESPONSIBILITIES

-Job Loading / Database Access
+Interview Loading / Database Access

-Once jobs are loaded into the PaYS database, the PaYS marketing analyst will access and review the job description and job qualifications.
+Once interviews are loaded into the PaYS database, the PaYS marketing analyst will access and review the interview description and interview qualifications.
 Positions for enlisted Soldiers are associated with Army jobs to enable the Future Soldier to select a PaYS Partner at enlistment.
-The PaYS marketing analysts will make the Army job association recommendation based on the job description/qualification and previous conversations and correspondence.
+The PaYS marketing analysts will make the Army job association recommendation based on the interview description/qualification and previous conversations and correspondence.
 Several of our partnership companies request Soldiers from any Army background for their positions.
 In other words, the position requires little technical experience but requires an employee with maturity, confidence, discipline and Army values.
 If there are future positions that do not require intense technical requirements, consider an "all MOS" option.
 If the position requires technical knowledge and/or certification the Marketing Analyst will recommend closely matched Army positions.
 The partner has the final say on Army job association.
 No MOS association is made for ROTC cadets because they all possess the leadership skills required to become an Army officer and an effective leader / manager.

 PaYS Signing Ceremonies